TarGz/julien.terraz.org/README.md

 # Julien Terraz Portfolio

+**JULIEN TERRAZ**
-Personal portfolio website of Julien Terraz - Creative Director at Razorfish playing with technology in pursuit of creativity.
+Creative Director at Razorfish playing with technology in pursuit of creativity.
+Also pen plotter artist known as [targz](https://targz.fr).

 ## About

-This is the repository for [julien.terraz.org](https://julien.terraz.org/), built using [Jekyll](https://jekyllrb.com/) and based on [Jekyll Now](https://github.com/barryclark/jekyll-now).
+This is the repository for [julien.terraz.org](https://julien.terraz.org/), a minimalist portfolio website built with Jekyll featuring a custom design inspired by OCKHAM aesthetics.

+## Features

+- **Minimalist Design**: Clean, typography-focused layout with Space Grotesk font
+- **Responsive Images**: Automatic WebP conversion and responsive sizing
+- **Mobile Optimized**: Centered mobile layout with enhanced readability
+- **Custom 404**: Fun meme-based error page ("This is Fine")
+- **Social Integration**: LinkedIn, Instagram, and Telegram links
+- **Performance**: Streamlined codebase with only essential files

 ## Prerequisites